Trump says Pompeo is en route to North Korea

 "We'll all soon be finding out," he said.
 "It would be a great thing if they are."

-On Tuesday, Pompeo told reporters traveling with him to North Korea that while he will raise the plight of the three detained US citizens on his trip, and he hopes North Korea will "do the right thing," the regime has not committed to their release.
+Speaking to reporters traveling with him to North Korea, Pompeo said that while he will raise the plight of the three detained US citizens on his trip, and he hopes North Korea will "do the right thing," the regime has not committed to their release.

 "We've been asking for the release of these detainees for 17 months," he said.
 "We'll talk about it again.
 It'd be a great gesture if they'd agree to do so."